wangwei407/-GSOC2016-MUGQIC_PIPELINES--FLOWCHART-CREATOR-/readme.md

 * **23 May** Begin coding for project.

 ###  **Work Period**
-* **23 May-28** Design whole Flowchart Creator API.
+* **23 May-28** Design and modify whole Flowchart Creator API.
-* **29 May-3 June** Write documentation for API, including CreatorFactory class and each pipeline Creator class.
+* **29 May-3 June** Write documentation for API, including CreatorFactory class ,each pipeline Creator class and JobTracker class.
 * **4 June-6 June** Design and write a test class to make sure that Flowchart Creator create correct start/end node (pipeline name, type, time) and correct sequence of steps.
 For example, for step list [1,3,4,6,7,19,30] output sequence: [1,3,4,6,7,19,30] is correct, sequence: [1,4,6,3,7,19,30] is wrong.
 * **7 June-11 June** Write CreatorFactory class.
-* **12 June-18 June** Write Creator classes for each pipeline, which has an order as follows:
+* **12 June-18 June** Write JobTracker class and Creator classes for each pipeline, which has an order as follows:
 ![sequence](http://52.36.214.116/~wangwei407/gsoc2016/sequence1.png)
 * **20 June** Mentors and students can begin submitting mid-term evaluations.
 * **27 June** Mid-term evaluations deadline